nucleuslabs/form-capacitor/README.md

 ]
 ~~~

-This example is a TextBoxArray Component which is a bunch of basic wrapped html text input.
+This example is a TextBoxArray Component which is an array of basic wrapped html text inputs.

 ~~~
 import React from "react";